leonardopaiva/pucrio-mvp-des-fs-advanced-micro-gateway-api/README.md

 This microservice is responsible for receiving all requests from the front-end and forwarding them to their respective microservices, thus acting as a gateway.
 It features routes for the following microservices: micro-auth-api (user login and registration), micro-queue-api (processing the synchronization queue for user data), and micro-appointments-api, to save the appointment data directly (CREATE, PUT, DELETE, GET)

-***Access the port of this microservice and you will have a Swagger interface to perform operations without depending on the front-end.***
+***Access the port of this microservice and you will have a Swagger interface to perform operations without depending on the front-end. something like http://localhost:5050***

 # Project Setup Instructions